-- 1. Public Participation Encouraged.
+- Public Participation Encouraged.
 Mono LAFCO encourages participation in its decision-making process.
 Mono LAFCO shall endeavor to provide the widest possible dissemination of notice and shall not necessarily be limited to the minimums required by law and this operations manual.
-Opportunity to be heard shall be provided at Mono LAFCO meetings in accordance with the procedures set forth in the Bylaws. - 2.
-Unnecessary Public Hearings Eliminated.
-Where Mono LAFCO is authorized by the Cortese-Knox-Hertzberg Act to consider a proposal without public hearing, the proposal will be considered without a public hearing, unless the Executive Officer or the Commission determines that the matter is of sufficient public interest or controversy to warrant a public hearing.
+Opportunity to be heard shall be provided at Mono LAFCO meetings in accordance with the procedures set forth in the Bylaws. - Unnecessary Public Hearings Eliminated.
+Where Mono LAFCO is authorized by the Cortese-Knox-Hertzberg Act to consider a proposal without public hearing, the proposal will be considered without a public hearing, unless the executive officer or the commission determines that the matter is of sufficient public interest or controversy to warrant a public hearing.

-C. APPLICATION BY RESOLUTION OF APPLICATION PREFERRED
+C. PREFERENCE FOR RESOLUTION OF APPLICATION

-- 1. While the Cortese-Knox-Hertzberg Act permits initiation of applications to Mono LAFCO either by resolution of an affected agency or by direct landowner/voter petition, Mono LAFCO prefers that the resolution procedure be utilized wherever feasible.
-Use of the resolution of application procedure is preferable because: 1) it involves the affected public agency early in the process to assure that the agency's needs are considered; and 2) it better integrates CEQA processing by the affected public agency as lead agency. - 2.
+- Initiation of Applications.
+While the Cortese-Knox-Hertzberg Act permits initiation of applications to Mono LAFCO either by resolution of an affected agency or by direct landowner/voter petition, Mono LAFCO prefers that the resolution procedure be utilized wherever feasible.
+Use of the resolution of application procedure is preferable because: 1) it involves the affected public agency early in the process to assure that the agency's needs are considered; and 2) it better integrates CEQA processing by the affected public agency as lead agency. - Petition-initiated Application.
 Prior to accepting a petition-initiated application, Mono LAFCO will require the proponents to demonstrate that they have attempted to initiate proceedings by a resolution of application but that the agency has refused to adopt such a resolution.